Xilinx/open-nic-shell/README.md

 latest version is built with Vivado 2020.2.
 Currently, the supported boards include

-- Xilinx Alveo U250,
+- Xilinx Alveo U250, and
-- Xilinx Alveo U280, and
+- Xilinx Alveo U280

-- Bittware 250-SoC.
+Starting from OpenNIC 1.0, the support for Bittware SoC-250 is obsolete and no longer maintained.

 The NIC shell consists of skeleton components which implement host and Ethernet interfaces and two user logic boxes that wraps up user RTL plugins.
 Its